KEN PELOWSKI, MANAGING PARTNER

 Before joining Preview Travel, Ken was a Corporate Vice President and Executive Committee Member at General Instruments and at Quantum Corporation where he was responsible for corporate strategy and business development.
 Previously, he held senior management positions in sales and marketing at Sun Microsystems and Intel.

-Ken is a board member or observer at the following companies: Cobalt Technologies, a company developing green specialty chemicals; Kabam, the leading developer of free-to-play core games on mobile, online and social networks; Aquantia, the leading developer of 10GBase-T networking silicon for servers and datacenters; Viajanet, a fast-growing OTA in Brazil; and SocialVibe, the leader in next-gen online and mobile engagement advertising.
-He is also involved with Pinnacle's investments in BlueKai, Gilt, Grupo Xango, Modcloth, Silver Peak Systems, Shoedazzle, and Videology.
+Ken led the investments and currently serves on the boards of Kabam, the leading developer of free-to-play core games; Aquantia, the leading developer of 10GBase-T networking silicon for servers and datacenters, and Viajanet, a fast-growing OTA in Brazil; He also led and is involved with Pinnacle's investments in Grupo Xango, Videology, and Nextbit.

-His prior involvements include Broadbus Technologies (acquired by Motorola), LifeSize Communications (acquired by Logitech), Right Media (acquired by Yahoo), WiChorus (acquired by Tellabs), ZING Systems (acquired by Dell), and Farecast (acquired by Microsoft).
+Some of his prior involvements include Gilt (Hudson Bay), Bluekai (acquired by Oracle), Broadbus Technologies (acquired by Motorola), LifeSize Communications (acquired by Logitech), Right Media (acquired by Yahoo), WiChorus (acquired by Tellabs), ZING Systems (acquired by Dell), and Farecast (acquired by Microsoft).

 Ken is also a board member of several nonprofit organizations.

 He received a BSE in electrical engineering and an MBA from the University of Michigan.

 True [X] (FOX)